 It was a very difficult call to make, but I knew, after looking closely at the financial situation and talking with people wiser than me, that, once it is choice between print and frequency, there is only one way forward.
 Anything else is unfair to contributors and frustrating for readers.

 I have put a huge amount of energy into Interzone and IZ Digital since taking over from Andy Cox, and I’m incredibly proud of the two issues I got into print.
 I love Interzone in print, very much, and I have plans for more IZ-related print projects in the future.
-First, though, the zine needs to get back on its bimonthly track.
+First, though, the zine needs to get back on to a regular publishing schedule.

 The next issue of Interzone, IZ 296, will showcase brilliant fiction by Marie Brennan, Rachael Cupp, Alexander Glass, Jon Lasser, Sloane Leong, Hesper Leveret, and Alex Penland.
 There will also be a serving of Mutant Popcorn by Nick Lowe and non-fiction by Kelly Jennings, Alexander Glass, Val Nolan, and Aliya Whiteley.
 The beautiful cover art (below) is by Sloane Leong.
 I am looking forward to seeing it out in the world, delivered electronically, very soon.